GaryDolan/ci-p5-pokemon-tcg-ireland/README.md

 -   Single sign in using social media.
 -   Adding a add to basket button to the wishlist product summaries
 -   Add a comment section to the admin model for contact status updated.
--   Contact us form will also email the club email not just add to backend.
+-   Contact us form will also email the shops email not just add to backend.
 -   Pagination on the products page
 -   User testimonials regarding there experience using the online store added to homepage as a carousel.
 -   Related products displayed under the product reviews on the product details page.